 - Keep your plants fed!
 If you don’t have someone who can come over to water them, purchase some self-watering plant stakes.

 - Keep some lights on or put a timer on a couple of lamps.
-This will make it appear as though someone is home while you’re away.
+It gives the illusion of being home and prevents wasted energy by keeping lights off during the day.

 - Clean.
 The worst way to end a great vacation is to come home to a pile of laundry and a dirty house.
 Make the transition easier by leaving a clean home behind!
 Do the laundry, pick up, scrub and sweep.